|Annual Award Recipients|

 The Texas Association of Governmental Information Technology Managers, TAGITM, is an information system's professional organization that provides a forum for generating ideas, sharing problems, and developing solutions.
 The association's main objective is to enable cities, counties, schools and appraisal districts within Texas to realize the full potential of automation benefits.
 The association currently has over 200 cities, counties, appraisal districts and school districts as part of their membership program.

-During the TAGITM Annual Conference in April 2015, the association recognized the following individuals and projects:
+During the TAGITM Annual Conference in April 2015, the association recognized the following individuals and projects (PHOTOS):

 TAGITM President's Award